The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 There have been zero tests completed.

-There were zero new reported deaths Tuesday.
-Over the past seven days there have been a total of four new reported deaths.
-The seven-day rolling average of new reported deaths is one.
-The seven-day rolling average of the death rate is 0.07 per 100,000 people.
+There were zero new reported deaths Wednesday.
+Over the past seven days there have been a total of two new reported deaths.
+The seven-day rolling average of new reported deaths is zero.
+The seven-day rolling average of the death rate is 0.04 per 100,000 people.
 The overall death rate is 2.3 per 100,000 people.

 There have been zero tests completed.